Prachanda Backs Teachers’ Protest, Criticizes Government

 Prachand's file photo

-Prachanda also took a dig at the government, citing the recent resignation of Education Minister Bidhya Bhattarai—a UML leader—as proof of the administration’s irresponsibility.
+The Maoist Centre chair took aim at the KP Sharma Oli–led government, saying it has shown irresponsibility toward teachers.
+He pointed to the recent resignation of Education Minister Bidhya Bhattarai—a UML leader—as further evidence of instability.

+He also accused Prime Minister KP Sharma Oli of being “highly negative” toward teachers’ concerns.
 “Teachers are not asking for anything new.
-They’re just asking the government to implement what was agreed before,” he said.
-“But when the prime minister himself becomes extremely negative, what can be done?”
+They’re just asking the government to implement what was agreed before,” Prachanda said.

 Please login to leave a comment.